 We continue recaping and reviewing Hulu’s Mrs. America starring Cate Blanchett.
 This week we will tackle episodes 6 and 7 of the series about Jill Ruckelshaus played by Elizabeth Banks and Bella Abzug played by Margo Martindale.
 Also in this episode an interview with Bria Samoné Henderson who plays activist Margaret Sloan on the show.
 Hosted by Murtada Elfadl with guest Andy Stewart.

-Follow along Mrs. America is available on Hulu
+Follow along Mrs. America is streaming on Hulu

 What is the show about?